Policy Relevant Treatment Effects with Multidimensional Unobserved Heterogeneity: Model Setup and Targeting Parameters

-Condition \ref{condition:determinisMonoo}, introduced by \citet{imbens/angrist:1994}, is a widely adopted monotonicity condition and is stronger than stochastic monotonicity.\footnote{Following \citet{dinardo/lee:2011}, we refer to Condition \ref{condition:determinisMonoo} as ``deterministic monotonicity'' because it asserts that the treatment status of an individual with unobserved heterogeneity $V$ is deterministic for any given value of the instrument $Z$.} It requires homogeneous treatment selection where all individuals respond to the same shift in the instrument value in the same direction.
-Specifically, in the case of a binary instrument, the deterministic monotonicity rules out ``defiers'' and is the key to point identify the local average treatment effect. \citet{vytlacil:2002} shows that imposing the deterministic monotonicity is equivalent to assuming that the treatment variable is determined by a single-index threshold crossing model with a single-dimensional unobserved heterogeneity.
+Condition \ref{condition:determinisMonoo}, introduced by \citet{imbens/angrist:1994}, is a widely adopted monotonicity condition and is stronger than stochastic monotonicity.\footnote{In \citet{dinardo/lee:2011}, they refer to Condition \ref{condition:determinisMonoo} as ``deterministic monotonicity'' because it asserts that the treatment status of an individual with a given value of the unobserved heterogeneity $V$ is a deterministic function of $Z$.} It requires all individuals to respond to the same shift in the instrument value in the same direction.
+Specifically, in the case of a binary IV, the classical monotonicity rules out ``defiers'' and is the key to point identify the local average treatment effect. \citet{vytlacil:2002} shows that imposing the classical monotonicity is equivalent to assuming that the treatment variable is determined by a threshold-crossing model with one-dimensional unobserved heterogeneity.
+In other words, under Condition \ref{condition:determinisMonoo}, there exists a one-dimensional random variable $V$ such that $D=1\{\mathbb{P}(D=1\mid Z)\geq V\}\mbox{ almost surely}$, where $V$ given $Z$ is uniformly distributed over $[0,1]$, and we can set $m_{\mathbb{P},D}(V,Z)=1\{\mathbb{P}(D=1\mid Z)\geq V\}$.